 - Just wait a moment.
 When they finally make eye contact, again tell them “wait” and reach for the door.
 When they move forward, pull your hand away once again and say "WHOOPS!"

-- Once again, wait until they're calm and looks at you.
+- Once again, wait until your puppy is calm and looks at you.
 Reach for the door.
-If they remain calm, begin to open it and continue as long as they wait and doesn’t move forward.
+If it remains calm, begin to open it and continue as long as the dog waits and doesn’t move forward.
 It may take many repeats before your puppy makes the connection.
 Eventually, they’ll realize the door only opens if they remain still.

-- Reward them for a short three to five-second “wait” by giving her a release command—“okay!” in a happy voice, and throw open the door so they can sprint outside.
-Remember to choose your commands with care and use the same words each time so the consistency helps them learn what “wait” and "WHOOPS" mean.
+- Reward the dog for a short three-to-five-second “wait” by giving a release command—“OKAY!” in a happy voice, and throw open the door so the puppy can sprint outside.
+Remember to choose your commands with care and use the same words each time so the consistency helps the puppy learn what “wait” and "WHOOPS" mean.

-- When a puppy consistently waits for five seconds when asked, you’ll know that they at least understand what you want.
-At that point, practice extending the amount of time they wait to ten seconds, fifteen, thirty seconds and so on.
-They should eventually be able to contain their exuberance and wait, even when the door remains open, until you give them the happy release word.
+- When a puppy consistently waits for five seconds when asked, you’ll know that it at least understands what you want.
+At that point, practice extending the amount of time they wait to 10 seconds, 15 seconds, 30 seconds, and so on.
+Your puppy should eventually be able to contain its exuberance and wait, even when the door remains open, until you state the happy release word.

-Practice at a variety of doors in the house so that they understand the command applies no matter where it’s given.
-Baby gates, car doors, front and back doors, gates in the outdoor fence, and just the ringing of a doorbell can all be used to train consistency to ensure your puppy grows up to be well behaved and safe.
+Practice at a variety of doors in the house so that they understand the command applies no matter where it is given.
+Baby gates, car doors, front and back doors, gates in the outdoor fence, and just a ringing doorbell can all be used to train consistency to ensure your puppy grows up to be well behaved and safe.